supercollider/supercollider.github.io/development/building-raspberrypi.md

 Compiling SC master natively on Raspberry Pi Raspbian Jessie ==

-note: this is jessie-lite. see below for building scide on standard jessie.
+note: this is for running headless under **jessie-lite**. see below for building scide on standard jessie.

 requirements
 --